WASHINGTON'S LEADING BUSINESS MAGAZINE

 How to Pitch a Story or Guest Column to Seattle Business

 3. STORIES WITH LEGS: Magazines operate on long lead times.
 We typically require a story to be delivered to us two full months before the issue comes out.
 And once out, magazines tend to be passed around for months afterward.
-That means it's critical to pitch a story that has a long shelf life.
-The story should still be relevant months after it was written.
+That means it’s critical to pitch a story that has a long shelf life.
+The story should still be relevant months after it is written.
 When you are pitching a story, think about what our readers will be interested in three to four months out.
 Consider changes that might take place in the industry and make sure the story is written in a way that prevents it from being overtaken by events.

 4. STORY IDEAS: We are always interested in stories about why particular companies have succeeded or failed.
 That's our bread and butter.
 But there are an endless number of other ways to approach business stories: